 How to choose the best JBL headphones for you

-If you want a pair for home use, to plug into your hi-fi system, then a pair of wired over-ear headphones is probably best.
-More likely to listen on the go in-ear earbuds or on-ear headphones might be a better bet.
+If you want a pair of headphones for home use (to plug into your hi-fi system, say) then a pair of wired over-ear headphones is probably best.
+More likely to listen on the go?
+In-ear earbuds or on-ear headphones might be a better bet.

 Your next decision is between wired and wireless.
-Wireless headphones and wireless earbuds are great for their cable-free convenience, and typically pair with any Bluetooth-enabled smartphone, tablet or laptop.
+Wireless headphones and earbuds offer cable-free convenience, and typically pair with any Bluetooth-enabled smartphone, tablet or laptop.
 On the downside, the technology generally attracts a higher price tag compared to wired counterparts of similar sonic quality.

-JBL also makes noise-cancelling headphones, for those who want to block out the world, and sport headphones, such as the Reflect Flow Pro.
+JBL also makes noise-cancelling headphones, for those who want to block out the world, and sport headphones – such as the excellent Reflect Flow Pro – for gym-goers.
 The latter prioritise workout-friendly features and waterproofing.

 One pair that unfortunately hasn't made this list are the JBL Tour Pro 2 wireless earbuds which feature the first-ever 'smart charging case'.
 They're an ambitious concept but the execution – especially regarding sound quality and ANC – we found lacking.